kmacrow/Shellac/README.md

 ## Performance

 This section contains an overview of Shellac's performance characteristics, including some discussion of <a href="http://httpd.apache.org/docs/2.2/programs/ab.html">Apache Benchmark</a> (ab) results for Shellac 0.1.0a "Hutch".
-The <code>ab</code> tool generates load by simulating a number of concurrent clients hitting the same URI for some total number of requests.

 <b>Overview</b>